 Start the application, and in the main ribbon, click on the Log shipping button to bring up the log shipping wizard:

-In the Configuration of the wizard, specify the following:
+In the main tab of the Log shipping wizard, specify the following:

 - Select SQL Server that hosts a database used as a source